Key takeaways:

 Let it drain out.

-It’s rare for showering or taking a bath to lead to swimmer’s ear in most people.
+Getting swimmer’s ear from showering or taking a bath is rare.
 But anything that creates moisture in the ear canal can cause swimmer’s ear.
 So, it’s possible.
-If you often aggressively remove ear wax or have eczema that irritates the skin on your outer ear canal, you may be more prone to developing swimmer’s ear from regular daily activities.
+If you often aggressively remove earwax or have eczema that irritates the skin on your outer ear canal, you may be more prone to developing swimmer’s ear from daily activities.

 Fick, D. (2017).
 Otitis externa: Get rid of swimmer's ear.
 University of Iowa Hospitals and Clinics.